John MacArthur (American pastor): Theological positions

-Calvinsim
+Calvinism

-John MacArthur held to classic five point Calvinism (total depravity, unconditional election, limited atonement, irresistible grace and perseverance of the saints).
+MacArthur held to classic five-point Calvinistic soteriology (total depravity, unconditional election, limited atonement, irresistible grace and perseverance of the saints).

 Cessationism

-John MacArthur was a cessationist, who believed the "sign gifts", such as prophecy described in the Bible, were temporarily granted to the apostles to authenticate the origin and truth of the scriptures.
+MacArthur was a cessationist, who believed the "sign gifts", such as prophecy described in the Bible, were temporarily granted to the apostles to authenticate the origin and truth of the scriptures.
 He held that these gifts ceased to be given after the close of the Apostolic Age, having served the purpose.
 MacArthur was a prominent critic of the continuationist beliefs of Pentecostalism and the Charismatic movement, which assert that God continues to grant spiritual gifts today.
 He authored three books on the subject.
 In October 2013, his church hosted the "Strange Fire Conference" to mark the launch of his book, Strange Fire featuring various speakers who advocated cessationist theology and critiqued the Charismatic movement.

 MacArthur said that modern "visions, revelations, voices from heaven... dreams, speaking in tongues, prophecies, out-of-body experiences, trip to heaven, anointings, miracles [are] all false, all lies, all deceptions attributed falsely to the Holy Spirit."
-He described the Charismatic movement has "stolen the Holy Spirit and created a golden calf, and they're dancing around the golden calf as if it were the Holy Spirit."
+He described the Charismatic movement as having "stolen the Holy Spirit and created a golden calf, and they're dancing around the golden calf as if it were the Holy Spirit."